trevstanhope/asabe-2016/README.md

 ## Commiting changes on the server
-After making some changes in the code folder ~/Public/git/asabe-2016 hey must be committed and pushed to the remote code repository on github.
+After making some changes in the code folder ~/Public/git/asabe-2016 They must be committed and pushed to the remote code repository on github.
 To do so, open a terminal from the asabe-2016 folder and use the git tool:

     git commit -a -m "some message about the change"